codefori/vscode-rpgle/README.md

             "expected": "*upper"
          }
       ]
- Note: The order of entries is important here.
+ Note: The order of entries above is important.

  Or, if for some reason, you wanted `%timestamp` to always be coded as `%TimeStamp` then it could be coded like this: